dwribeirodh/XYModel_Julia/README.md

 git clone https://github.com/dwribeirodh/XYModel_Julia.git
 ```

-Some Julia packages are needed to succesfully use the scrips contained in the package.
+Some Julia packages are needed to successfully use the scrips contained in the package.
 To install the packages, run the following command in the julia REPL.

 ```
 julia> include("/path/to/XYModel_Julia/setup.jl")